aleskucera/Install-OpenNSA-Safnari/README.md

 # Installation of Opennsa and Safnari
 To install Opennsa, nsi-safnari, nsi-dds and nsi-pce we will follow these steps:
 * Install software prerequisites
-* Downloading the source
+* Download the source
 * Setup ansible
 * Update variable files
+* Encrypt passwords for better security
 * Run ansible playbook
-* Encrypt passwords for better security
 ## Install software prerequisites
 The script is written in **Ansible**.
 To install Ansible on Ubuntu run: